Carlo Rosselli: Thought

 Rosselli published only one book, Liberal Socialism.
-This work marked Rosselli out as a heretic in the Italian left of his time for which Karl Marx's Das Kapital, albeit variously understood, was still regarded as the main reliable source of political analysis and guidance.
+This work marked Rosselli out as a heretic in the Italian left of his time for which Marx's Das Kapital, albeit variously understood, was still regarded as the main reliable source of political analysis and guidance.
 The influence of the British labour movement, which he knew well, was significant.
 As a result of the electoral successes of the Labour Party, Rosselli was convinced that the norms of liberal democracy were essential, not only in building socialism but also for its concrete realization.
 This stood in contrast to Leninist tactics, which prioritize organizational power over democratic procedures.
 This Rossellian synthesis is that "[parliamentary] liberalism is the method, Socialism is the aim".

 As a democratic socialist, Rosselli rejected the Marxist–Leninist idea of revolution founded on the dictatorship of the proletariat (which he felt, as in the Russian case, was synonymous with the dictatorship of a single party) in favour of a revolution that—as famously put in the GL program—must be a coherent system of structural reforms aimed at the construction of a socialism, which does not limit but is intended to exalt the freedoms of personality and of association.
 Writing in his final years, Rosselli became more radical in his positions, defending the social organization of the CNT-FAI he had seen in anarchist Catalonia and Barcelona during the civil war, and informed by the rise of Nazi Germany.